 - Define your criteria (“Match” or “Doesn’t Match”) for valid traffic by device type, platform, OS version or by geography (country/city)

-- Validate or reject unverified traffic before you run traffic with partner networks
+- Validate or reject unverified traffic in real time

 Use case: An app developer wants to target users in South America on iOS only.
 They sign an IO based on these targeting rules and then set up Traffic Verifier to confirm.

-Access global blacklist against fraudEnable the global blacklist within Traffic Verifier for real-time fraud abatement at the account level or per app.
-The blacklist covers fraudulent:
+Access the Global Blacklist against fraudEnable the Global Blacklist within Traffic Verifier for real-time mobile fraud prevention at the account level or per app.
+The Blacklist covers fraudulent: